LinuxUser255/LinkedIn_Apply/README.md

 **Completing the Easy apply section**
 - [x] Resolve the click on "Easy apply" button: Works in `click_button_test.py`
 - [x] Implement separation of concerns for finding and clicking elements
+- [x] Create module for testing sign in
+- [x] Create a module to test login and apply

 - [ ]  Create functionality to handle the submit apply pop-up.
 	- [ ] Filling the three fields,